Luphia/ecBitcoin/README.md

 # ecBitcoin
-An easy way to monitor bitcoin
+An easy way to monitor and receive bitcoin